 Once you begin processing sales through Square, payments will automatically be deducted from debit and credit card sales each day.

-Due to the aforementioned one-eighteenth rule, you should periodically check your repayment progress to make sure you’re on track to fulfill this requirement.
+Due to the aforementioned one-eighteenth rule, you should periodically check your repayment progress to ensure you’re on track to fulfill this requirement.
 You can easily do this via the “Capital” tab in your Square account.

 If you have extra cash, you can make a manual payment or pay off your entire loan at any time.
-Though manual payments won’t save on interest, you’ll have less concern about failing to pay off the full amount in eighteen months.
+Though manual payments won’t save on interest, you’ll be less concerned about failing to pay off the full amount in eighteen months.

 If you’re close to paying off your loan in full, Square may contact you about the second round of funding.
 Like your first loan, the offer will appear in the “Capital” tab of your account.
 You’ll also receive an email about the second loan.

-If you use Square to process payments, the Flex Loan may be your most accessible and affordable financing option.
-There’s no minimum credit score or minimum time in business, which is unheard of in the business lending industry.
+The Flex Loan may be your most accessible and affordable financing option if you use Square to process payments.
+There’s no minimum credit score or minimum time in business, unheard of in the business lending industry.

 Once you find out you’re eligible, you don’t even have to fill out an application, provide documentation, or speak to a representative.
 You just have to review your offers and pick one.
 It’s safe to say that no other business lender will be able to offer this level of convenience.

 Compared to a typical merchant cash advance, the Flex Loan is much cheaper.
 To clarify, a regular merchant cash advance might carry a factor rate of 1.5.
 With Square Capital, the highest possible factor rate is 1.16.

 Lastly, Square Capital does not charge a prepayment penalty.
 You won’t save on interest by paying early, but that’s better than being charged for paying early.